euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - Objects are immutable.
 You don't edit them just create new versions.
 - A geographic location is selected (region or multi-region)
 - A class of storage is selected.
 There is a default storage class.
+	- Accessible from the cloud storage API
-	- The lower accessed type of storage the lower the price is per GB stored per month
+	- The lower accessed type of storage the lower the price is per GB stored per month and the higher the price per GB transferred.
 	- **Multi-regional**.
 Most frequently accessed.
 SLA 99.95%.
 Used for CDNs
 	- **Regional**.
 Accessed frequently within a region.
 SLA 99.90%.
-Used for in-region analytics, transcoding
+Used for in-region analytics, transcoding. **Stores in specific GCP region**
 	- **Nearline**.
 Accessed less than once a month.
 SLA 99%.
 Long-tail content, backups
 	- **Coldline**.
 Accessed less than once a year.
 SLA 99%.
 Archiving, disaster recovery
 - **Access Control**